Telecominfraproject/oopt-tai/README.md

 #### Network Interface Objects

 The network interface API allows network interface objects to be created.
-A network interface object represents an interface between the optical module and the optical line system.
+A network interface object represents hardware components which transmit/receive one wavelength.
 Creating a network interface object allows the attributes of that interface to be set and retrieved.
 The `create_network_interface()` function takes four parameters: